altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/remote-debug/ug-remote-debug-s10sx-soc.md

-### Build Hardware Design
+### Build Quartus Design

-The hardware design is based on the GSRD, with the JOP component added.
+The Quartus design is derived from the HPS Baseline System Example Design (formerly known as "GSRD" or "Golden System Reference Design"), with the JOP component added and connected to clock, reset and the LWH2F bridge

+The following instructions are used:

 1\.
-Generate the hardware design:
+Generate the Quartus design:

 ```bash